My Story

 I'm continuing to walk with clients at Graves Park as well as online for those further afield and find the outdoor environment, gentle movement and changing weather benefits us in countless ways.

-And as we enter 2024, I am transitioning my practice to the wild spaces of The Peak District.
+Part of my practice takes us to the wild spaces of The Peak District.
 My aim is to provide longer one to one therapy sessions for those that have slower processing times (myself included), and to also create a space for people to take their time in a therapeutic way (not necessarily therapy) to connect to themselves through the landscape.

-My aims for the future include setting up some groups, incorporating storytelling into my practice, writing more about the nature of being human on Instagram and Medium, and continue helping people uncover, understand and grow.
+My aims for the future include setting up some groups, incorporating storytelling into my practice, writing more about the nature of being human on Instagram and Medium, making long-form content on YouTube and continue helping people uncover, understand and grow.

 "And the day came when the risk to remain tight in a bud was more painful than the risk to blossom"